simontaen/Passions/Notes.md

 	* send over the parseAlbum objectId
 * Silent push after fav'ing an Artist (Status Processing) to update UI automatically

-* segmented control to change ordering on adding artists & fav artists

 * Album Info screen
 * Artist Info screen (this could be reused on adding artists, but the cell needs to be a bit different then)